missionpinball/mpf-docs/install/windows.rst

 We test MPF on Windows 11.
 (Technically it's whatever the "windows-latest" Github Actions runner is, which is currently Windows Server 2022 which is the same core as Windows 11.)
 Older versions of Windows might (probably?) work too, we just don't test them.
 MPF requires 64-bit (x86) Windows running on Intel-compatible processors.
 It does not run on 32-bit systems and does not run on ARM processors on Windows.

 MPF 0.56 requires Python 3.7, 3.8, or 3.9.
 It does not run on Python 3.10 or newer.
-(If you can figure out how to get it to run on Python 3.10, please submit the fixes!)
+(If you can figure out how to get it to run on Python 3.10+, please submit the fixes!)

 Install Python
 --------------

 If you open a command prompt on a fresh Windows machine and type ``python``, the Microsoft App Store will open and try to install Python 3.7.
 This is not the version of Python we want.
 So don't do that.
-(Yes, MPF runs on Python 3.7, but Python installed from the app store is weird and we don't fully understand it.
-So don't do that.
-But if you want to figure it out and update these instructions, please do!)
+(While MPF runs on Python 3.7, Python installed from the app store is weird complicated.
+So don't do that unless you know what you're doing.
+And feel free to update these instructions if you do!)

 So instead, install Python from python.org --> Downloads --> Windows --> Scroll down to the latest version of Python 3.9 (which is 3.9.13 at the time of this writing) --> Download Windows installer (64-bit).